Md Abdur Rahman Khan

-Md Abdur Rahman Khan is a Bangladeshi civil servant, who is currently serving as the Secretary of Internal Resources Division and the Chairman of the National Board of Revenue.
+Md Abdur Rahman Khan is a Bangladeshi retired civil servant, who has served as the Secretary of Internal Resources Division and the Chairman of the National Board of Revenue.
 Prior to his current position, he served as the secretary of the Financial Institutions Division.

 As NBR chairman, Khan has faced criticism for his handling of a controversial restructuring plan that came under censure from Transparency International Bangladesh and the Centre for Policy Dialogue.
 The TIB and the CPD criticized the dissolution of the NBR and the creation of two ministerial divisions as an act of executive capture of the revenue sector, arguing that it sparked an unnecessary bureaucratic turf war and demonstrated favoritism toward the administration cadre.

 Early life

 Khan was born in Lakshmipur district.
 He earned his bachelor's and master's degrees in accounting from the University of Chittagong.
 He also holds a second master's degree from Ulster University.